Spending mindfully is an essential skill in mastering money.

 How to Spending Mindfully on the Road to Financial Wellness

 We make money to spend money.
-But the better you get at spending, the less you pay, and the more affordable things can become.
+But the better you get at spending, the less you pay, and the more money is kept to grow wealth.

 A budget will help you spend your money on things you value.
 You’ll find money to spend on wants and needs and everything else in between.